pnnl/projection_ntk/README.md

 the top most similar images for any test image, see below and in paper for more examples.

 ![Most Similar figure](./TRAKdocs/assets/5mostsimilar.png)

-Much credit is owed to the original TRAK repostory.
-The goal for this repository is to make our work reproducible, we would like to merge the capabilities enabled by our changes back into TRAK.
-Please see [TRAK paper](https://arxiv.org/abs/2303.14186) for more details.

 ## Usage